-As soon as you select a sample, you can feed it into the sequencer.
-To do so, simply click on a sequencer gear - this sets up a sample that will be triggered as soon as it passes the sampler (shown as line).
+As soon as you select a sample, you can feed it into the gears (sequencer and scratch gears).
+To do so, simply click on a sequencer or scratch gear - this sets up a sample that will be triggered as soon as it passes the sampler (shown as line).
 Obviously, to get an output, the relevant gear must be active or, in other words, rotated by a connected or stacked drive gear.